 Before the day of your SAT test, sign into your College Board® account to ensure that there are no changes to your test center.
 You can enter the test center only with an up-to-date printout of the admission ticket.

-You must note that the College Board has listed a few things that are prohibited at the test center.
-Any violations may result in the cancellation of your scores.
-To know more, read our page on SAT test policies and accommodations.
+You must note that the College Board has listed a few things that are prohibited at the test center, and violations may result in score cancellation.
+Review the official test-day rules in your College Board account before you arrive at the test center.

 According to the SAT policy, carrying a valid photo ID on test day is mandatory.
 In addition to the admission ticket, your photo ID will be used to confirm your identity and registration at the test center.